humsys/livable.github.io/clm-manifesto.md

 **Histories.** The time structure of audio, video, text, and infinitely scrolling feeds can put us in an unexpressive, unreflective, and dissociated state.
 This can create attitudes of passive consumption, both regarding our personal history, and our collective histories and destinies.
 Accordingly, CLM supports work on intimate and expressive *interfaces for confronting histories*, not just to “play” them or to scroll through them.
 Our researchers will develop algorithms, representations, and interfaces for working with recorded histories that provide agency to an individual over a mass of media.

-**Sanctuary.** Operating systems APIs and SDKs allow apps to tell us what's important (via notifications and feeds and other interactions) rather than ensuring apps respect how we want our lives to go.
+**Sanctuary.** Operating systems APIs and SDKs allow apps to tell us what’s important (via notifications and feeds and other interactions) rather than ensuring apps respect how we want our lives to go.
 Accordingly, CLM supports developing *platform APIs for human dignity*.
-Our researchers will design alternate operating system API layers that provides sanctuary from third party manipulation, respecting and supporting people's lives and deepest values.
+Our researchers will design alternate operating system API layers that provides sanctuary from third party manipulation, respecting and supporting people’s lives and deepest values.

 ## Research Groups—Social Fabric

 **Gift.** What are the most substantial ways for others to be in our lives?
 What social acts are transformative for us?
 What are the biggest gifts we give one another?
-Whether it’s helping someone move, sharing a passion, inviting them to feel their feelings, confronting a scary challenge together — these acts aren't enabled by current social networks, which restrict behavior.
+Whether it’s helping someone move, sharing a passion, inviting them to feel their feelings, confronting a scary challenge together — these acts aren’t enabled by current social networks, which restrict behavior.
 Accordingly, CLM supports prototyping *negotiable models for social networking that support transformative, substantial, relationships*.

 **Response.** Public actors—whether they are celebrities, companies, artists, governments, or nonprofits—have a huge impact on a network of people.
 They try to be responsible for that impact by using twitter @-replies, analytics dashboards, metrics, and feedback forms.
 These platforms do not surface the information required to be deeply responsible to someone.
 Accordingly, CLM supports work on *responsible networks*.
 But what does it take to be deeply responsible to someone?
-You may need analysis of their hopes, values, and situations that these platforms don't collect.
+You may need analysis of their hopes, values, and situations that these platforms don’t collect.

 **Desire.** We need many kinds of social relations to live well: clubs, mentorships, partnerships, social routines, etc. The requisite social activity should follow from the expression of social needs.
 Existing platforms like Meetup and Facebook Groups hardly support the statement of needs or adequate structures where they could be met.
 Often we end up choosing social relations that fit into an app or the prevailing culture.
 Accordingly, CLM supports work on *actionable specification of social needs*.